Small businesses are exempt without credit from sales tax. This means:

 The fiscal authorities allocate a VAT ID number to small business owners who are exempt from sales tax only upon application.

 You can find the U 15 application form on the home page of the BMF.

 You must credibly show on this form why you need a VAT ID number.
-Such grounds could be that you have exceeded the earning or service threshold, you have waived the application of such threshold, or you receive services from EU firms where the place of performance is in Austria (more details are available in the B2B services leaflet).
+Reasons for this could be that you have exceeded the acquisition/service threshold or have waived the application of the acquisition/service threshold; or because you have received or procured other cross-border services which necessarily result in a tax debt for the recipient of the service.

 Regulations for invoicing